Skip to content

 FROM table

-The basic example above is too simple to be useful.
+This basic example is too simple to be useful.
 Many uses of @EACH will involve using the values as one or both of a literal value and an identifier.

 For example, a column favorite_number in our data might contain values 4, 5, and 6, and we want to unpack that column into three indicator (i.e., binary, dummy, one-hot encoded) columns.
 We could write that by hand as: